ttumiel/fastai-serving/README.md

 # Serving Fastai Models

 The aim of this project was to develop a minimal Django webapp that will allow you to serve a fastai model.
+There are currently three ways to submit an image:

+- From the "webapp"
+- Via an API request
+- Through a telegram chatbot

 ## Get started